There are three main types of damp:

 What Does Rising Damp look like?

-Penetrating damp occurs when water penetrates the walls of a property through an external defect like cracked rendering, missing pointing to the brickwork or a loose tile on the roof.
+Penetrating damp occurs when water penetrates the walls of a property through an external defect like cracked rendering, missing pointing to the brickwork, a loose tile on the roof, a blocked gutter, leaking water pipe, seals around windows failing, old brickwork that has become porous, an existing cold bridge or perhaps spalled bricks.

 This type of damp is usually much more noticeable after it has rained and you’ll normally see a damp patch on the wall or ceiling that looks and feels damp to the touch.